4 stages of receding hairline

 Hair Loss Shampoos and Conditioners

-Some shampoos and conditioners specifically formulated can help reduce hair loss and promote a healthier scalp.
-Ingredients like ketoconazole, saw palmetto, or biotin are used in such shampoos and conditioners.
+Some specifically formulated shampoos and conditioners reduce hair loss and promote a healthier scalp.
+Ingredients like ketoconazole or saw palmetto are used in such shampoos and conditioners.

 Diet and Lifestyle Changes